France–India relations: Education

-Education and Science & Technology
+Education, science, and technology

 Education

 The bilateral educational cooperation between India and France has grown over the last few years.
 France and India established a Consortrium of Indo-French Universities to increase educational cooperation.
 Around 300 MoUs have been signed between Indian and French universities and private institutions.
 The number of Indian students studying in France in various fields has increased over the years.
 For the academic year 2011–2012, 2550 Indian students came to France.

-The framework for bilateral educational cooperation is provided by the Educational Exchange Programme (EEP), which includes mutual recognition of degrees, bolstering the research programme and increasing student-scholar research mobility through a flexible visa regime was signed in 2007 by Joint Secretary, Department of Higher Education, Ministry of Human Resource Development and Secretary, Cooperation and Culture, French Ministry of Foreign Affairs (MFA).
+The framework for bilateral educational cooperation is provided by the Educational Exchange Programme (EEP), which includes mutual recognition of degrees, bolstering the research programme and increasing student-scholar research mobility through a flexible visa regime.
 A Joint Working Group has also been set up under the EEP.
 One of the most important initiatives in the field of education has been the cooperation on the new IIT in Rajasthan, following a joint declaration in 2008.
 A Letter of Intent (LOI) has been signed in 2012.

-In pursuant to the 1956 Treaty establishing De Jure Cession of French Establishments in India, France operates two world-class scientific research laboratories in India : French Institute of Pondicherry (IFP) and the École française d'Extrême-Orient (EFEO).
+In pursuant to the 1956 Treaty establishing De Jure Cession of French Establishments in India, France operates two world-class scientific research laboratories in India: French Institute of Pondicherry (IFP) and the École française d'Extrême-Orient (EFEO).
 In December 2014, Pondicherry University hosted the inaugural Indo-French Social Sciences Winter School.
-Pondicherry University and French Institute of Pondicherry (IFP) are jointly conducting the 2016 Social Sciences Winter School on the theme of Mobility and Social Dynamics from 28 November to 2 December 2016.
-The biennial event is attended by academics from France and India who lead multidisciplinary training workshops addressing theoretical and methodological issues in social science research.
+Pondicherry University and French Institute of Pondicherry (IFP) jointly conducted the 2016 Social Sciences Winter School on the theme of Mobility and Social Dynamics from 28 November to 2 December 2016.
+The biennial event is attended by academics from France and India who lead multidisciplinary training workshops, addressing theoretical and methodological issues in social science research.

-Alliance Française has an extensive network of 19 teaching-centres within India and is very popular for French-language courses and cultural programmes.
+Alliance Française has an extensive network of 19 teaching-centres within India and is well known for French-language courses and cultural programmes.
 French is the second most popular European language in India after English.